navyanshmahla/wncc-task2/README.md

 # wncc-task2
-Repository of WnCC task 2 of its convener recruitment form In the honor code I'd like to state firmly that whetever the code is in this repository is tyoed by me.
+Repository of WnCC task 2 of its convener recruitment form In the honor code I'd like to state firmly that whetever the code is in this repository is typed by me.
 Any similarity of it to anyone else is completely a coincidence.
 I have never shared my code to anyone!
 The main code is in the master branch.

 Procedure: Got to https://localhost:3000/login after running the node server.